Katastrophe831/ReactiveEntity/README.md

 ```
 # Delete / Undelete

 ### This is a non-desctructive action.
-Only sets the meta data as 'to be deleted' which can be used to send to your API service to determain what to do with that information
+Only sets the meta data as 'to be deleted' which can be used to send to your API service to determine what to do with that information

 > .delete();
 > .undelete();